Flag of Poland: Shades of red

 bringing the resulting hue closer to crimson again.

+Spaceflight

+The flag of Poland has been taken to space on two occasions during crewed spaceflight.
+The first time was in June 1978, aboard the Soyuz 30, when Mirosław Hermaszewski (a Polish cosmonaut of the 1976 Interkosmos Group and the first Pole in space) docked with the Soviet orbital station Salyut 6 and spent over a week in orbit with a small Polish flag attached to his spacesuit.
+The same flag was taken back to space again almost 47 years later, in June 2025, when ESA astronaut Sławosz Uznański-Wiśniewski became the second Polish national to reach orbital flight.
+One of the items Uznański-Wiśniewski took with him aboard the Crew Dragon Grace that carried Axiom Mission 4 to the International Space Station was the same flag from Hermaszewski's spacesuit.
+This also marked Poland's first mission to the ISS and the first time that the Polish flag appeared on that space station.

 Related and similar flags

 The flag of the Grand Duchy of Posen, a Polish-populated autonomous province of the Kingdom of Prussia created in 1815, was a red-and-white horizontal bicolour.
 Its colours were taken from the duchy's coat of arms which consisted of the Prussian Black Eagle with an inescutcheon of the Polish White Eagle.
 With Germany's increasingly anti-Polish policy and a rising identification of white and red as Polish national colours, the red-and-white flag of Posen was replaced in 1886 with a white-black-white horizontal triband.

 Today, many flags used in Poland are based on the design of the national flag.
 This applies especially to flags defined by Polish law and used by the Polish military and other uniformed services, such as the naval ensign – a swallow-tailed horizontal bicolour of white and red defaced with the arms of Poland in the white stripe.
 Flags of some administrative subdivisions also resemble the national flag.
 Examples include the former flag of the Lower Silesian Voivodeship – a horizontal bicolour of white and red defaced with the arms of the voivodeship – or the flag of the Lesser Poland Voivodeship – a horizontal tricolour of white, yellow and red with the yellow stripe half as wide as any of the other two.